Frederick Bauernschmidt: Philanthropy

 In the last six years before his death, Bauernschmidt gave to local hospitals.
 In 1927, Bauernschmidt created a fund for the Frederick Bauernschmidt Memorial Building, an addition to the Union Memorial Hospital.
 Bauernschmidt acknowledged the gift was inspired by the work Dr. J. M. T. Finney did on his family.
 In 1929, Bauernschmidt created a trust fund that was distributed across multiple hospitals, including Union Memorial Hospital, Johns Hopkins Hospital, Church Home and Infirmary, Hospital for Consumptives of Maryland, Eudowood Sanitarium, Hospital for the Women of Maryland, Home for Incurables, University Hospital, Mercy Hospital, Sinai Hospital, Franklin Square Hospital and South Baltimore General Hospital.
 In March 1931, Bauernschmidt gave another trust of to the Home for Incurables and the Hospital for Consumptives of Maryland at Eudowood.
 His will left an additional to hospitals and charitable organizations, including Johns Hopkins Hospital, Church Home and Infirmary, Union Memorial Hospital and the Hospital for Consumptives of Maryland.

 Personal life

 Bauernschmidt married Agnes A. Wehr, daughter of August Wehr, on January 30, 1895.
 They had no children.

-Bauernschmidt and his wife built a mansion at 2316 Bauernschmidt Drive in Baltimore County in 1909.
-He also lived at 2450 Eutaw Place in Baltimore.
+In 1909, Bauernschmidt and his wife built a country estate called Bauernschmidt Manor, located at 2316 Bauernschmidt Drive on an undeveloped promontory overlooking the Middle River, an estuary of the Chesapeake Bay in Baltimore County.
+He also lived at 2450 Eutaw Place in Baltimore, a 12,000 square foot mansion originally built by coal merchant John Knox Shaw in 1895.
+Bauernschmidt bought the property after Shaw died in 1905, and lived there from approximately 1905 to the 1910s or 1920s.
+He made significant additions to the property, including a porte-cochère, a driveway, and a new level on the first floor to serve as a music room for orchestra performances.

 Bauernschmidt died on March 8, 1933, at his home at 4405 Greenway in Baltimore.
 He was buried at Druid Ridge Cemetery in Baltimore.